 DAAD / Information for Foreigners

-Every student at HSD has to pay the semester contribution which amounts to 311,40 Euro for the summer semester 2019.
+Every student at HSD has to pay the semester contribution which amounts to 311,40 Euro for the winter semester 2019/20.
 The semester contribution is made up as follows:

 "Studierendenwerk": 88,00 Euro